 may be curtailed by First Gas in the circumstances described in sections 9 and 10; and

-cannot be used in conjunction with Supplementary or Interruptible Capacity.
+cannot be used in conjunction with Supplementary Capacity or Interruptible Capacity.

 Receipt Zone

 First Gas will publish the Receipt Points included in the Receipt Zone on OATIS, including any new Receipt Point added to that Receipt Zone.
 Where First Gas determines that an additional receipt zone needs to be defined (including to accommodate an existing Receipt Point), it will raise a Change Request to that effect.